theodubus/gest_mdp/README_en.md

 For this feature :

-Under Linux, make sure that the `scrot` program is installed.
+Under Linux, you might need to install `scrot`.
 ```bash
 sudo apt install scrot
 ```